webserver105/Red_Light_Violation_Detection/README.md

 It uses computer vision to automate the monitoring process and aims to improve road safety by reducing manual surveillance efforts

 ## Introduction
-With the rapid growth of urban traffic, road rule violations—especially red light jumping—have become a serious concern, leading to accidents, congestion, and risks to public safety.
-In cities like those in India and around the world, manual monitoring alone is not enough to enforce traffic rules effectively.
-To address this issue, a real-time automated Red Light Violation Detection System becomes essential.
-This system leverages computer vision to detect vehicles violating traffic signals and helps authorities ensure better compliance.
-Equipped with a user-friendly web interface, the system not only detects violations using YOLOv8 and DeepSORT but also logs evidence with video clips and timestamps, making traffic enforcement more efficient and accurate.

-## About the Project

-This project is a real-time **Red Light Violation Detection System**.
-It uses two YOLOv8 models—one for vehicle detection and another for traffic light detection and state classification—and tracks vehicle movements using **DeepSORT**.
-The system automatically saves logs and video clips of vehicles that enters violation zone when the traffic light is red.
-It supports both video file input and live camera feeds.
+Urban traffic violations like red-light jumping are a growing concern, leading to accidents and safety risks.
+Manual enforcement alone is not enough.
+This system uses YOLOv8 and DeepSORT to detect red light violations in real-time and helps authorities enforce rules more effectively.
+It features a web interface that logs violations with clips and timestamps, making monitoring both efficient and user-friendly.
 ## Features

 - Vehicle detection using YOLOv8 trained on **BDD100K** dataset